johsteffens/actinon/README.md

 One objective is demonstrating the capabilities of project '[beth](https://github.com/johsteffens/beth)', which is a foundation-library to develop advanced applications in 'C'.

 ### Sentiment
 I've always been fascinated by computer graphics.
 Particularly combining physics, mathematics and creativity to achieve realism.
-In the mid 1990s, as graduate student, I started by applying the physics of optics and Lambertian light distribution to software.
-I conceived and experimented with algorithms using rays casted in a virtual 3D scene.
+In the mid 1990s, as physics student, I playfully experimented with simulating the optics and Lambertian light distribution and thus conceived algorithms using rays casted in a virtual 3D scene.
 Back then I was not even aware that the technique was already well-known under the label "ray-tracing".
 Today, modern workstations are powerful enough to allow deep recursions into the rendering equation, making experimenting in this field even more fun and rewarding.

 ### About The Name
 Actinon is the name of the Radon-219 isotope, which is a radioactive gas.
 As project-name, it was inspired by a train of thought: ray-tracing -> radiation -> radon -> actinon.